Elizabeth Falkner: Early life and education

-Elizabeth Falker was born on February 12, 1966, in San Francisco, California, and raised in Southern California.
+Elizabeth Falker was born in 1966, in San Francisco, California, and raised in Southern California.
 Her father was an art professor.
 Falkner graduated from the San Francisco Art Institute in 1989 with a BFA degree.

 Career

 Her first restaurant job was as a dishwasher at French bistro Cafe Claude in San Francisco.
 She moved into French fine dining at Masa's with Chef Julian Serrano.
 In 1993, Falkner became the pastry chef at Elka in the Miyako Hotel, and in 1994 Falkner was the pastry chef under chef Traci Des Jardins at Drew Nieporent's restaurant Rubicon.

 Citizen Cake and Orson

 In 1997, Falkner opened Citizen Cake, a dessert cafe at its first location in the Mission District at 82-14th Street, San Francisco in a partnership with coffee roaster Bob Vorhees.
 It remained there until 2000 when she moved the restaurant to 399 Grove Street, in the Hayes Valley neighborhood.
 A second spinoff location of Citizen Cake was located in the Virgin Megastore on Market Street in San Francisco.
 From 2010 to 2011, Citizen Cake moved to 2125 Fillmore Street in Pacific Heights before closing.

 The restaurant Orson was co-owned with partner Sabrina Riddle and opened in 2008 in SoMA at 508-4th Street, San Francisco.
 Orson took two years and cost 4 million dollars to build and was designed by the Zack/de Vito firm.
-However, in 2008, the same year as opening, there was a period of economic recession.
+However, the 2008 financial crisis coincided with the opening.
 Orson closed after approximately three years in October 2011.